Five essential skills every sales rep needs to know in 2023 [Updated]

 Think of modern consumer habits.
 Why is Amazon and Prime so popular?
 People want things instantly.
 When it comes to B2B buying, there is usually a longer process.
 But unlike e-commerce, there is often a delay - an information gap - between a prospect wanting to learn more and speaking to a rep who can fill in the details.

-With an instant online demo tool, you can demo and start qualifying whenever a prospect has the time - and it doesn’t have to take long.
+With an instant warm lead capture tool, you can demo and start qualifying whenever a prospect has the time - and it doesn’t have to take long.
 It also helps that they don’t need to download any software and can join in from wherever they are.

 Sales reps need every advantage.
-Adapting to a modern buying environment, with new techniques and more tailored approaches will go a long way towards convincing modern buyers that they are worth investing in.
+Adapting to a modern buying environment, with new techniques and more tailored approaches will go a long way toward convincing modern buyers that they are worth investing in.